anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 - Candidate VNF Validation (Termed Validation & Performance by CVC) will ensure complete interoperablity of VNF behaviour on the NFVI leverage VVP/VNFSDK test suites.
 Testing ensures VNF can be spun up, modified, or removed, on the target NFVI (aka Interoperability).

 **Different Distributions**
-The three step methodolgy described above of verifying Manifest compliance, executing Empirical Golden VNF transactions, and performing Interopability Testing is the same validation process regardless of the Distribution used to establish a cloud topology, and the components and services used in the client software stack.
+The three step methodology described above of verifying Manifest compliance, executing Empirical Golden VNF transactions, and performing Interopability Testing is the same validation process regardless of the Distribution used to establish a cloud topology, and the components and services used in the client software stack.

 <a name="1.2"></a>
 ## 1.2 Scope